 Of the four states with the lowest teen birth rates, none requires that abstinence be stressed to students, according to Guttmacher.

-Hat tip to Annie Shields at Ms. magazine.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+Hat tip to Annie Shields at Ms. magazine.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.